Board of Directors

 Linda Waissar, Board Vice President

-Linda is a consultant, working with private fund managers, primarily in the venture capital space in the San Francisco Bay area.
+Linda Waissar is a consultant working with private fund managers, primarily in the venture capital realm in the San Francisco Bay area.
 She is also on the Board of Trustees of Stanbridge Academy, a K-12 school located in northern California for children with mild to moderate learning disabilities, as well as for students struggling with communication and pragmatic language skills.
-She was formerly an attorney, focused on private fund formation and investment adviser regulation.
-She has a JD from Georgetown University and a bachelor’s degree from Columbia College.
+She was formerly an attorney focused on private fund formation and investment adviser regulation.
+Linda has a JD from Georgetown University and a bachelor’s degree from Columbia College.
 She has two daughters, one on the autism spectrum, who is a multi-year Ascendigo participant.

-Larry is an investor in numerous commercial and residential real estate projects in New York, New Jersey, Los Angeles, New Hampshire, Texas and Wisconsin.
-Mr. Butler is a board member and investor in SharesPost, LLC a financial technology company which assists investors in buying and selling shares in private late-stage, venture-backed companies.
-He is a Venture Partner in Navitas Capital, a venture capital firm which invests in early stage companies at the intersection of the IT and Energy sectors with a unique focus on the Intelligent Building & Enterprise sector.
+Larry is an investor in numerous commercial and residential real estate projects in New York, New Jersey, Los Angeles, New Hampshire, Texas, and Wisconsin.
+He is a board member and investor in SharesPost, LLC, a financial technology company which assists investors in buying and selling shares in private late-stage, venture-backed companies.
+Larry is also a Venture Partner in Navitas Capital, a venture capital firm which invests in early stage companies at the intersection of the IT and energy sectors with a unique focus on intelligent building and enterprise.

 Jennifer Berman, M.D.